maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   (3) configure the "source" as a host device, namely (4) COM7.

   The screenshot shows the tool tip help from Virtual box.

+  Some source claim that instead of `COM7` we should use `COM7:`.
+I did not notice any difference.
+  If the host port has a number above 9, use the long notation, e.g., `\\.\COM10`.

 - Now we can start the Win98 VM again.
   We need to install a driver for the COM1 port.